- Is there more to life on earth? Is there life after death?

 - Why the Catholic faith?

 God continually calls us into a relationship with Him.
 This journey begins through baptism and lasts throughout our lives.
-One common way of being in communion with the Catholic Church is through the Rite of Christian Initiation of Adults (RCIA) or Rite of Christian Initiation of Youths (RCIY).
-Start your inquiry process by clicking on the buttons below.
+Join us through the Rite of Christian Initiation of Adults (RCIA or RCIY for Youth).

 I. Evangelisation and Pre-catechumenate